wpzoom/academica/readme.txt

 4. Go to https://www.wpzoom.com/documentation/academica for a guide on how to customize this theme.
 5. Navigate to Appearance > Customize in your admin panel and customize to taste.

+== Copyright ==

+Academica WordPress Theme, Copyright 2025 WPZOOM BV Academica is distributed under the terms of the GNU GPL

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 2 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

 == Changelog ==